-Before choosing and self-funding your care or care for a loved one and possibly reducing your wealth for care and support that may not be appropriate we would advise a ‘Care Funding and Benefit Check’ as you a) may not be responsible for the cost of care b) have other care and funding options to consider c) have future, dependents, legal or legacy arrangements to consider.
+Before choosing and self-funding your care or care for a loved one and possibly reducing your wealth for care and support that may not be appropriate we can make sure that you a) are not responsible for the cost of care b) have considered other care and funding options and c) have taken into account future needs, dependents, legal or legacy arrangements.

 Moving, Renting, Selling, Downsizing… While it is your main and only home or the home of those closest to you, your property will often not be taken into account during a means test and if the NHS is responsible for your care costs it will not be considered an asset either.

-Before making potentially life changing decisions with what may be your main or only asset a Care Funding and Benefit Check can ensure that the ways to pay have been fully considered and if you are using your own funds to pay for care, whether it is for you or a loved one.
-Advice is really important to make sure you aren’t paying more than you can afford or should be for the support you receive to avoid a move later on.
+Before making potentially life changing decisions with what may be your main or only asset advice is really important to make sure you aren’t paying more than you can afford or should be for the support you receive to avoid a move later on.

 If you are responsible for your own care costs or are considering adaptations to your home then you may be considering using the equity in your home to pay for it.
 While you are living at home and over a certain age there may be two main types of product available to you

 - Home Reversion – you sell part or all of your home in return for a lump sum or regular payments.

 - Lifetime Mortgage – a mortgage is secured on your property but you retain ownership.